 1. Introduction to the Concept

-A beer-making workshop allows participants to experience the brewing process, from selecting ingredients to understanding the steps.
-This provides them with an engaging and educational experience and can deepen their connection with your brand.
+A beer-making workshop allows participants to experience brewing, from selecting ingredients to understanding the steps.
+This gives them an engaging and educational experience and can deepen their connection with your brand.

 2. How it Can Engage and Educate Customers